codeuniversity/student-council/statute/statute.md

 ## 3 - Organs of the student body and composition

-(1) The central bodies of the student body are
+(1) The central organs of the student body are